Vicious (Villains #1) by V.E. Schwab (2013)

 If you’ve read Six of Crows by Leigh Bardugo (which I hope you have because it’s fantastic) then you’ll understand when I say that Victor gave me Kaz vibes.
 The genius, the cunning, the twenty steps ahead and able to plot revenge like a Grand Chessmaster.
 Following Victor is fascinating.
 He strikes with such elegance and calm.
 From the beginning to the very last page I had my breath trapped in my throat wondering how it would all end.

 And Eli poses an intriguing look into what makes a hero different from a villain.
 His ability is reflexive, it doesn’t lash out at others.
 But does this automatically put him on the “good” team?
-Is good intentions enough?
+Are good intentions enough?
 Does the end justify the means?
 And his battle with Victor explores the realization that life is but a myriad of perspectives.
 Right?
 Wrong?
 Or just a matter of…perspective?

 Victor’s gift is pain.
 Eli’s gift is healing.
 On the surface it seems obvious which team they each align with, but beneath the shield of their powers perhaps they’re both a bit twisted from their brush with death.